See why we are one of the leading Hair Transplant Clinics in Europe

-There are two categories in which a hair transplant procedure fall into; both are highly effective but use different techniques to extract the DHT resistant follicles from the donor area which covers the back and sides of the head.
+There are two categories in which men’s hair transplants procedure fall into.
+Both are highly effective but use different techniques to extract the DHT resistant follicles from the donor area which covers the back and sides of the head.
 Extraction of follicles from the donor site is commonly known as ‘Harvesting’ and this can be carried out in two ways, via FUT or FUE:

 The FUT hair transplant procedure also known as Strip is more suitable to those who have more extensive hair loss as up to 3000 grafts can be transplanted at one time, depending on the patient’s density and scalp elasticity.
 With this procedure a very thin, linear scar is left across the scalp in the donor area which can be hidden by longer hair (grade 2 or above).